GoldStar184/Xtreme-Wiki/Generic-Guides.md

 ### Radio Settings:
 New feature from Unleashed which we implemented
 - Modue: Lets yoy select wether you want to use the internal or external cc1101.
-- Debug Pin: Lets you use the A7 pin for debugging your chip

-### Test:
-- Carrier: Displays information on your CC1101 chip

 ### Sub-Ghz FAQ:
 **What's the maximum range?**